ojacinto/graph_search_algorithms/README.md

 `graph2.txt`
 ===========
-This graph is used to test the dijkstra method (shortest path)
+This graph is used to test the dijkstra method (shortest path) and the search for the minimum expansion tree (Kruskal)

 As a controller, the main.py module is used, which prints the results of the three algorithms in the console.